eclipsesource/jsonforms/packages/vanilla/README.md

 Check https://www.npmjs.com/search?q=%40jsonforms for all published JSONForms packages.

+If you want to customize styling, have a look at our [styles guide](Styles.md).

 # License
 The JSONForms project is licensed under the MIT License.
 See the [LICENSE file](https://github.com/eclipsesource/jsonforms/blob/master/LICENSE) for more information.